 The two-hour lunchtime events will be held each month.
 The $30 ticket price ($20 for Times Review subscribers) includes lunch.

-This month’s event is sponsored by Suffolk Security, Riverhead Ford Lincoln and Riverhead Buick GMC, Eastern Long Island Hospital and North Fork Chamber of Commerce.
+This month’s event is sponsored by Suffolk Security, Riverhead Ford Lincoln and Riverhead Buick GMC, Eastern Long Island Hospital, Chris Manfredi of All State Insurance, Chris Nuzzi of Advantage Title and the North Fork Chamber of Commerce.
 If you are interested in learning more about becoming a sponsor of Times Review Talks, contact Sonja Reinholt Derr at 631-354-8050 or email [email protected].

 Space is limited, so we recommend purchasing your tickets in advance.